 Although available for free, the basic version of TradingView API gives quite limited access to its features.
 To get more control and obtain the full information, investors need to purchase a paid version of the instrument.
 There are 3 main plans available at ranging costs, with the first one starting from $14.95/per month, and the most advanced, the Premium version, costing around $59.95 per month.
 More information on the cost could be found on the TradingView website or by requesting a quote on the plan based on your needs.
 The cost of TradingView API integration for brokerages is formed individually.

 To sum it up, integrating with the TradingView developer API enables bringing a more robust trading solution in a shorter time and ensures a better user experience due to access to valuable tools and data.
-Want to integrate your software with TradingView API?
-Or have an idea for a trading platform and want to build it from scratch?
+Want to integrate your software with TradingView API, or want to build your own trading system from scratch?
 At Itexus, we’ve been helping financial services companies and fintech startups bring their ideas to life since 2013.
 We’ll be happy to contribute our expertise to your project.
 Contact us to find out how we can help.